Camera-Aware Cross-View Alignment for Referring 3D Gaussian Splatting Segmentation: Experiments

 \subsection{Experimental Setting}

-\paragraph{Datasets.} We evaluate our proposed CaRF method on three representative benchmarks: \textbf{Ref-LERF}, \textbf{LERF-OVS}, and \textbf{3D-OVS}, which collectively cover diverse challenges in 3D language grounding. \textbf{Ref-LERF} focuses on scene-specific referring expressions with complex spatial relations and occlusions; we adopt its official data splits and follow the confidence-weighted IoU pseudo-masking protocol introduced by ReferSplat~\cite{ReferSplat}. \textbf{LERF-OVS} extends 3D Gaussian Splatting to open-vocabulary segmentation across multiple scenes; we align our evaluation with LangSplat~\cite{Qin2024LangSplat} and LangSplat-V2 by querying with class-level textual phrases. \textbf{3D-OVS} targets large-scale, category- and room-level 3D open-vocabulary segmentation, as used in recent works such as GAGS and OpenGaussian~\cite{Wu2024OpenGaussian}.
-Together, these datasets comprehensively assess CaRF’s ability in (i) fine-grained spatial reasoning, (ii) open-vocabulary generalization, and (iii) robust 3D segmentation across varying scales and scene types. \paragraph{Evaluation Metric (mIoU).} We adopt the mean Intersection-over-Union (\textbf{mIoU}) as the primary evaluation metric, following prior works in 3DGS-language grounding.
-For each query–view pair, we compute the Intersection-over-Union between the predicted mask $\hat{Y}$ and the ground-truth mask $Y$ as
+\myPara{Datasets.} We evaluate CaRF on three representative benchmarks: \textbf{Ref-LERF}, \textbf{LERF-OVS}, and \textbf{3D-OVS}, which collectively cover diverse challenges in 3D language grounding. \textbf{Ref-LERF} focuses on scene-specific referring expressions with complex spatial relations and occlusions; we adopt its official data splits and follow the confidence-weighted IoU pseudo-masking protocol introduced by ReferSplat~\cite{ReferSplat}. \textbf{LERF-OVS} extends 3D Gaussian Splatting to open-vocabulary segmentation across multiple scenes; we align our evaluation with LangSplat~\cite{Qin2024LangSplat} and LangSplat-V2 by querying with class-level textual phrases. \textbf{3D-OVS} targets large-scale, category- and room-level 3D open-vocabulary segmentation, as used in recent works such as GAGS and OpenGaussian~\cite{Wu2024OpenGaussian}.

-The resulting IoU values are then averaged across all queries and scenes for Ref-LERF, or across category and room subsets for LERF-OVS and 3D-OVS, yielding a single mIoU score that reflects both segmentation accuracy and cross-scene consistency.
+\myPara{Evaluation Metric (mIoU).} We adopt the mean Intersection-over-Union (\textbf{mIoU}) as the primary evaluation metric, following \cite{ReferSplat}.
+For each query–view pair, we compute the Intersection-over-Union between the predicted mask $\hat{Y}$ and the ground-truth mask $Y$ as $ \mathrm{IoU}(Y, \hat{Y}) = \frac{|Y \cap \hat{Y}|}{|Y \cup \hat{Y}|}. $